MCardwe/camera_shop_project/readme.md

 - Once all the files are cloned onto your device, open your terminal and go to /inventory_project/
 - type "flask run"
-- Copy the link that will be displayed in the terminal into you browser and you are good to go!
+- Copy the link that will be displayed in the terminal into you browser
+- In your terminal enter "create db inventory_manager"
+- in your terminal enter "psql -d inventory_manager -f db/inventory_manager.sql"
+- enter "python 3 console.py"
+- Refresh your browser page and you will be good to go!

 ## Brief for Shop Inventory